5-minute read

 Picture this: you’ve hit the gym three times this week and are feeling good about the new machines you used yesterday.
 Tonight, your friends are all going for pizza, and you know you’ve earned a night out.
 Sounds good, right?
 Well, sort of.

 Without precise measurement, it’s easy to make assumptions and guesses about the balance of effort and reward.
 If your goal is to lose weight, your three gym sessions may not actually be enough to offset your pizza, no matter how much sweat you left on the gym floor.
-The same goes for organizational change.
+The same goes for organizational change, as change management consulting experts will affirm.
 If you operate based on fuzzy information, your progress ends up being far slower than it could be, and you don’t get the motivation that comes from seeing accurate progress.
 However, if you track with precision, you’re well-prepared to make informed decisions that push you in the right direction.

 It’s equally important to measure properly even before you begin implementing change.
 If you don’t devote the time required to learn what you need to, you might be stalled by an unforeseen issue, which could dampen both your confidence and resolve, making you give up.
-Conversely, carefully researching the facts allows you to learn what you know and what you don’t, then acquire the proper tools for executing change effectively.
+Conversely, carefully researching the facts allows you to learn what you know and what you don’t, then acquire the proper tools for executing change effectively—and an experienced change management consulting team can show you the way.

 5. Prepare your team

 Make sure to include a proper training plan for everyone who will have a new role; don’t assume people will know how to do something differently!
-While your team is full of smart people, you still need to provide resources that are accessible and regular.
+While your team is full of smart people, your change management consulting team can help you provide resources that are accessible and regular.
 It’s natural for people learning something new to want what’s easy, and if you train your team successfully, making them feel like an expert in the new process, they’re more likely to stick with it and advocate it to others.
 With this confidence in place, they won’t default back to their old habits when training new hires.
 Instead, they’ll be engaged and excited to teach others the new, improved strategy.

 Aside from successful integration of new processes, there’s another gigantic benefit to proper team preparation: employees love feeling valued.
 Giving comprehensive training demonstrates that you want to invest in your team, that you believe in them, and that you value their contributions.
 If employees can see that you’re relying on them and that you believe they’re capable, they’re inspired to devote energy to accomplishing shared goals.
 This shared effort also creates community, further reinforcing all the positives that sustain change.

-So, can you make this year yours?
 The five elements above will work for your business goals, but also for your personal ones.
-Implementing change doesn’t happen overnight, but with proper forethought and careful deployment, you can achieve long-term success.
+Implementing change doesn’t happen overnight, but with proper forethought, careful deployment, and a little help from your change management consulting team, you can achieve long-term success.

 Person reading papers in front of laptop screen